 This cold-weather cocktail combines reposado tequila with nutty Frangelico, bitters, and pear syrup for a beautifully balanced drink perfect for fall feasts — including Thanksgiving.
 Learn how to make it with this recipe!

-The Second Summer Recipe:
+The Cold Snap Recipe: